How the Delulu Trend Took Over the Internet & Why We Love It

 Video by Guardian Australia

 Public reaction was sharply divided.
-On one side, many TikTok users and younger Australians embraced the moment, flooding comment sections with praise such as “He’s got the vote of Millennials and Gen Z.” For them, the Prime Minister’s use of internet slang felt like a refreshing break from stiff political language an intentional nod to younger voters that made him seem more relatable and in tune with pop culture
+On one side, many TikTok users and younger Australians embraced the moment, flooding comment sections with praise such as “He’s got the vote of Millennials and Gen Z.” For them, the Prime Minister’s use of internet slang was a refreshing break from stiff political language a nod to younger voters that made him seem more relatable and in tune with pop culture.

 On the other side, critics saw the attempt as awkward and ill-timed.
 Some likened it to an out-of-touch politician “trying too hard” to win over younger audiences, arguing that slang had no place in the middle of serious debates about the economy.
 To these observers, the move risked undermining the gravity of the discussion and came off as more cringeworthy than clever.

-This moment marked a milestone: internet slang had officially crossed into political rhetoric, signaling how Gen Z language is increasingly shaping public discourse and even electoral strategy.
+This moment marked a milestone: internet slang had crossed into political rhetoric, signaling how Gen Z language is shaping public discourse and electoral strategy.

 Embracing the Power of Playful Optimism